The Clear Edge

 Additional common mistakes:

-Fix: Speed to lead matters significantly.
-Response within one hour converts five times better than response within twenty-four hours.
-Set up alerts, respond immediately.
+Fix: Speed to lead matters; responding within one hour converts about five times better than responding within twenty-four hours, so set alerts and reply right away.

 Track these specific milestones to verify your Lead Generation Engine is building correctly: